What Is Methotrexate?

 People with severe psoriasis may have symptoms that cannot be controlled by topical medications that are applied directly to the affected skin.
 Healthcare providers may advise them to try a systemic treatment such as methotrexate, a medication that is taken orally and affects the entire body1.

 Methotrexate is a powerful type of medicine called an antimetabolite that has been prescribed to people living with psoriasis for the past 50 years.
 It is available in the United States under the brand names Rheumatrex and Trexall, but may also be prescribed generically as methotrexate.
 It is also used to treat patients who have psoriatic arthritis that affects the joints.
 Methotrexate can also be used at higher doses to treat patients with cancers such as leukemia, but the doses provided to adults with psoriasis or psoriatic arthritis are much lower2.

 Methotrexate for psoriasis is taken by mouth once per week in a pill or in a liquid that can be mixed with juice.
 Some patients take a single dose per week, while others may take three doses spread out over 24 hours3.
 The dose of methotrexate is usually increased slowly over several months to find the lowest possible dose that maintains symptom improvement.
-Methotrexate is also available for injection to be administered in a healthcare setting.
+While injection at home is possible, methotrexate is also available for injection to be administered in a healthcare setting.

 How does methotrexate work?

 Methotrexate works by affecting the way a person’s immune system controls inflammation in the body.
 A person with psoriasis has an immune system that is overactive and produces too much inflammation.
 This inflammation triggers the production of an excessive amount of new skin cells, which cause older skin cells to build up on the surface of the skin as plaques.
 Methotrexate helps to prevent the production of new skin cells, and can also help to reduce inflammation by targeting T-cells that trigger the inflammatory process2.